 Following the devastating event that took place on June 24, 2021 at Champlain Towers located in Surfside, Florida, Palm Beach County has undertaken a series of meetings with local building officials and stakeholders regarding developing and implementing a program to evaluate the safety of certain multi-family building types in Palm Beach County.
 Palm Beach County believes the issue of building safety transcends beyond the boundaries of the county and the legislature should seek to provide comprehensive and uniform requirements requiring periodic inspections for such facilities.
-MONITOR any legislation requirements for certain multi-family condominium facilities in Florida.
-Also, MONITOR any legislation addressing the financial responsibilities of condominium and community associations.
+Palm Beach County will MONITOR any legislation requiring additional inspection requirements for multi-family condominium facilities in Florida or efforts to delay implementation of inspections or sprinkler requirements.
+The County will also MONITOR any legislation addressing the required financial responsibilities of condominium and community associations.